-Visit your Device manager again under the Display adaptors option and right-click on your graphics card and view properties.
+Revisit your Device manager under the Display adaptors option and right-click on your graphics card, and view properties.
 From the properties page, you'll be able to view the device status.
 Error codes like code 43 or 12 could be displayed.
 Any error code denotes an error on your graphics card.
-The next step (if you find an error code) will be to follow the troubleshooting methods and guide to fix the graphics or video card error.
+The next step (if you find an error code) will follow the troubleshooting methods and guide to fix the graphics or video card error.

-If your issues with the graphics card persist then you should probably takeout your graphics card and wipe the dust out of it.
+If your graphics card issues persist, you should probably take out your graphics card and wipe the dust out of it.
 This process should be left for a computer technician if you aren't one.
-Since most graphics drivers have their cooling system (fans) it is also necessary to check and confirm if the fans are working.
-Non-functional cooling fans will lead to overheating of the graphics card and will probably affect the motherboard of your system too.
+Since most graphics drivers have their cooling system (fans), it is also necessary to check and confirm if they are working.
+Non-functional cooling fans will lead to overheating of the graphics card and probably affect your system's motherboard.

-Your graphic card manufacturers will know exactly what's wrong with your card if you contact and explain the symptoms to them.
-Most manufacturers will issue a replacement for cases such as a broken cooling system or at least offer a more detailed explanation to you and what next to do.
+Your graphic card manufacturers will know exactly what's wrong with your card if you contact them and explain the symptoms to them.
+Most manufacturers will issue a replacement for cases such as a broken cooling system or offer a more detailed explanation to you and what next to do.

 Graphics cards must be properly connected to all terminals or PCI slots before they'll function as expected.
 You should check if it is well seated or not.

-To fix your video file (the MOV, MP4, M2TS, MKV, MTS, 3GP, AVI, FLV, and 3GP) with the Wondershare Video Repair tool, simply follow the steps below.
+To fix your video file (the MOV, MP4, M2TS, MKV, MTS, 3GP, AVI, FLV, and 3GP) with the Wondershare Repairit, follow the steps below.
 Download and install this software if you do not have it installed on your system.

 Step 1: Add Corrupted Video

 Open the folder/location where you have the corrupt video.
 Next, you drag and drop the corrupt file on the "Add videos and start repairing" panel.
-Alternatively, you can also click the "Add" button located on the bottom-left corner of the software's interface.
+Alternatively, you can also click the "Add" button located on the software's interface's bottom-left corner.